Federal Environmental and Health Agencies

 - Grant language and acronyms

-In addition to providing instruction, grants.gov is the place where EWDJT grant proposals must be submitted.
-Organizations considering the establishment of an EWDJT program and interested in federal assistance are urged to visit grants.gov early in the planning process.
+In addition to providing instruction, grants.gov is the place where JT grant proposals must be submitted.
+Organizations considering the establishment of an JT program and interested in federal assistance are urged to visit grants.gov early in the planning process.